XML source

 ppx http://feeds.launchpad.net/pytz/announcements.atom

 Loading XML through HTTPS is not supported and will result in an failed to load external entity error.
+Try redirecting the HTTPS URL output to a Xul script.
+See the curl example above.

 XHTML [1] is part of the family of XML markup languages.
 It’s obsolete.